JPTIZ/v-project/readme.md

 𝛎-project
 =========

-𝛎-project is a project creation tool based on templates.
+𝛎-project (reads "new-project") is a project creation tool based on templates.

 Because it runs custom shell-scripts depending on project parameters, 𝛎-project can be used together with tools such as